nostromatic/docker-vnc-vcv/README.md

 | DESKTOP_VNC_PASSWORD         | Set a VNC password (default is none)                     |
 | DESKTOP_SIZE                 | Define the screen size (default 1280x1024)               |

 In the `ratpoison` example a `firefox` browser is started in the image.
-To use another application it is necessary
+To use another application it is necessary to

-- to install it in [Dockerfile](Dockerfile) at line 26: `RUN	apt-get install -y --no-install-recommends firefox notepadqq`
+- first install it in [Dockerfile](Dockerfile) at line 26: `RUN	apt-get install -y --no-install-recommends firefox notepadqq` (here we add `notepadqq`)
-- to run it in [startup.sh](startup.sh) script file.
-See example line 31: `echo "exec firefox" > ~/.ratpoisonrc && chmod +x ~/.ratpoisonrc`
+- then run it, setting it in `DESKTOP_ADDITIONAL_PROGRAMS`

+Example to run ratpoison with notepadqq

+    docker run --rm \
+      --interactive \
+      --tty \
+      --publish 6080:6080 \
+      --publish 5900:5900 \
+      --name docker-vnc-xfce4 \
+      --env LANG=fr_FR.UTF-8 \
+      --env DESKTOP_ENV=ratpoison \
+      --env DESKTOP_ADDITIONAL_PROGRAMS=/usr/bin/notepadqq \
+      docker-vnc-xfce4